anagaho/anagaho.github.io/_posts/2017-01-01-welcome-to-millennial.md

 Millennial is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.

-## Tottemo Nemui
+## Tottemo Nemu~i

-Sleep is god.
+Takusan neruno ha majide daizi.
+Suimin daiichidazo.

 ## INU kawai~i

 Inu(dog) is perfect.
+Inu majide kawai~~~i!

 ## Oishi Osushi tabeta~i

 Osushi is completely great foods.
+Ootoro shinuhodo tabetai.

-## More Jekyll!
+## Kaerita~i!

 ### Lagrange